SerhiiCho/tiny-logger/README.md

 }
 ```
 Each JsonFieldValue constant will be replaced with its value.
 For example JsonFieldValue::MESSAGE will be replaced with the error message.
 JsonFieldValue::TIMESTAMP will be replaced with error timestamp.

+> NOTE: If you want to use logger in a cron scripts or WordPress hook, you need to call `enablePostRequest` at the very first step of the script execution.

 ## Get started